giuliacasarini/SecurityDemo/Chapters/ChapterI.md

 }

 ```
-Handle the password reset process by sending a reset token to the user's email.
+2. The resetPassword endpoint starts the password reset process by sending a reset token to the user's email.
 ```java
 @PostMapping("/user/resetPassword")
 public GenericResponse resetPassword(HttpServletRequest request,